 - Managing the ecosystem with Lightroom on the web

 - Syncing Lightroom Classic with the Lightroom ecosystem

 Skill Level Intermediate

-- [Theresa Jackson] Are you a photographer?
+- Are you a photographer?
 Well, let's be real.
-Now, we're all photographers.
-Whether you're a professional or a hobbyist, or a mobile photography enthusiast, we all love to take photos, and today, it's easier than ever to capture and share what we see and love.
+Now, we're all photographers, whether you're a professional or a hobbyist or a mobile photography enthusiast, we all love to take photos and today it's easier than ever to capture and share what we see and love.
 You've likely heard about Adobe Lightroom and how great it is.
 Maybe you've even heard the term Lightroom Ecosystem, but what does that actually mean?
-There are two different Lightroom desktop applications, Lightroom CC and Lightroom Classic, then there are the Lightroom CC mobile apps for your iPhone and Android phone, iPad or Chromebook.
+There are two different Lightroom desktop applications, Lightroom and Lightroom Classic.
+Then there are the Lightroom CC mobile apps for your, iPhone and Android phone, iPad or Chromebook.
 There is even Lightroom on the web.
 Which of these do you need?
 How do they all work together?
 And what are the strengths of each?
-Many of you already subscribe to the Adobe Creative Cloud, but might not use the Lightroom Ecosystem services that come with it.
-I'll walk you through the benefits you've been missing out on.
+Many of you already subscribed to the Adobe Creative Cloud, but might not use the Lightroom Ecosystem services that come with it.
+I'll walk you through, the benefits you've been missing out on.
 The Lightroom Ecosystem gives you total access to your photos everywhere you go.
 I'm Theresa Jackson.
-I'm a graphic arts professional, instructor, and photographer, and I use Lightroom every day.
+I'm a graphic arts professional instructor and photographer and I use Lightroom every day.
 I'm excited to share with you how you can make Adobe Lightroom your go-to tool for safely storing, organizing, editing, and sharing your photos from any of your devices.
 The Lightroom Ecosystem just might be the solution you've been looking for.
-Join me for my LinkedIn Learning course on learning the Adobe Lightroom Ecosystem.
+Join me for my LinkedIn learning course on learning the Adobe Lightroom Ecosystem.